 When we feel your child is ready for a school reading book, we will start to send one home once a week.
 Your child will not always read on the same day every week, so please make sure their Reading Record and their reading book is in their PACT folder every day.

 A labelled white T-shirt, dark shorts or trousers and appropriate footwear needs to be brought in, in a separate bag and may be left for the half term.
 Please make sure these are labelled with your child’s name.

 Please ensure your child has a spare set of labelled clothes in school at all times.
 This is to be kept on their peg.
 If the spare set comes home to you dirty, please do ensure it is replenished with a new set as soon as possible.

 There will be a piece of fruit available every day for your child.
 However, if you wish to pack an additional snack for them to eat during morning playtime, it must be raw fruit or veg.
 Please encourage your child to put it in their tray when they arrive at school in the morning.

-In your child’s PACT folder there is a yellow communication book.
+In your child’s PACT folder there is a purple communication book.
 This is for you to write any notes for staff and occasionally, staff may write notes for you.
 If you write a note, please make sure it is given to Harriet when your child comes into the class (if they go to Breakfast Club, please give the communication book to a member of staff there).
 If you have something you wish to discuss at greater length with staff, please let Harriet know so we can arrange a convenient time to meet.

 Every Friday, the Reception newsletter will go onto the school website.
 On this you can find details of our learning during the week, along with any key dates and information you need to be aware of and suggestions for activities to support your child’s learning at home.
 Once we have got started with our phonics lessons, we will also send home sets of ‘High Frequency Words’ in PACT folders.
 These are words that appear so frequently in the English language, that it is beneficial for you to help your child practice recognising them by sight.